 - 1 pizza dough

 - Kosher salt

 - When the oven is ready, stretch the dough into a circle (see this video for instructions).
-Place it on a floured pizza peel or pull the pizza stone out of the oven and carefully place the dough on it.
+Place the dough on a floured pizza peel or pull the pizza stone out of the oven and carefully place the dough on it.

-- Quickly assemble the pizza: Brush olive oil over the dough, and sprinkle with kosher salt.
-Sprinkle mozzarella cheese, then Pecorino cheese.
+- Quickly assemble the pizza: Brush olive oil over the dough and sprinkle with kosher salt.
+Sprinkle ¾ cup mozzarella cheese, then ½ cup Pecorino cheese.
 Top with scallions.
 Carefully crack two eggs on top and sprinkle with a bit of kosher salt.

 - Bake the pizza: Transfer the pizza to the oven on the pizza peel, and bake until the egg white is set and the yolk is still runny, about 7 minutes.